FREE Shipping Today on ALL Orders!

 Most agencies expect officers to have a high school diploma or GED at a minimum.

-Some agencies require a bachelor’s degree or a minimum number of college credit hours.
+Some agencies require a bachelor’s degree or a minimum number of college credit hours like 45 or 60.

-Other agencies require you to have military service or education or a combination of the two.
+Other agencies require you to have military service, education, or a combination of the two.
 The job posting will have this information on it.

 Ability to obtain a license or permit to carry firearms